Martello iQ and Azure Monitor, How Do the Two Products Compare?

 Forgetting this dependency for a minute, one could summarize each product as follows:

-Azure Monitor: The Azure monitoring and management solution allowing for end-to-end monitoring of Azure Resources as well as hybrid IT data centre assets and solutions.
+Azure Monitor: The Azure monitoring and management solution allows for end-to-end monitoring of Azure Resources as well as hybrid IT data centre assets and solutions.
 By using metrics and log file information, Azure Monitor provides dashboard views of the overall health and operational state of these monitored platform services.
 The focus is on technical aspects.

 So in short, both products are serving a different purpose, where the use cases and user audiences are (typically) also different.
 The real power lies in combining both, in my opinion.